mayconfmelo/min-manual/src/markdown.typ

   while i != args.len() {
     if attrs.at("data-arg", default: none) != none {
-      // Renders a #arg command
+      // Renders an #arg command
       lib.arg(args.at(i), args.at(i + 1))
     }
     else {